MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/rotate.md

 public Void RotateRadians (Single radians)
 ```

-A circle of 360 degrees is the same as 2π radians, so it's easy to convert between the two units.
+A circle of 360 degrees is the same as twoπ radians, so it's easy to convert between the two units.
 Use whichever is convenient.
-All the trigonometric functions in the static [`Math`](xref:System.Math) class use units of radians.
+All the trigonometric functions in the .NET [`Math`](xref:System.Math) class use units of radians.

 Rotation is clockwise for increasing angles.
-(Although rotation on the Cartesian coordinate system is counter-clockwise by convention, clockwise rotation is consistent with Y coordinates increasing going down.)
+(Although rotation on the Cartesian coordinate system is counter-clockwise by convention, clockwise rotation is consistent with Y coordinates increasing going down as in SkiaSharp.)
 Negative angles and angles greater than 360 degrees are allowed.

 The transform formulas for rotation are more complex than those for translate and scale.
 For an angle of α, the transform formulas are: